blindpandas/bookworm/docs/bookworm_user_guide.md

 In addition to the speech settings, Bookworm gives you the ability to fine-tune its reading behavior through these settings.
 All of the following settings could be found in the reading page of the application preferences.

 * What to read: this option controls what happens when you instruct Bookworm to "Play" the current book.
 You can choose to "Read the entire book", "Read the current section", or read just "The current page".
 By default, bookworm reads the entire book in a continuous manner, unless you instruct it to stop when it reaches the end of the page or the end of the current section.
 * Where to start: this option controls the position from which to start reading aloud.
-You can choose to start reading from the "Position of cursor" or the "Start of the current page".
+You can choose to start reading from the "Position of the caret" or the "Start of the current page".
 * How to read: this set of options control how bookworm behave during reading aloud.
 You can turn on/off any one of the following options by checking/unchecking its respective checkbox:

 * Highlight spoken text: if this option is turned on, the currently spoken text is visually highlighted.